confluentinc/ksql/docs/reference/server-configuration.md

 **Per query:** yes

 Config to control whether table scans are permitted when executing pull queries.
 Without this enabled, only key lookups are used.
 Enabling table scans removes various restrictions on what types of queries are allowed.
-In particular these pull query types are now permitted:
+In particular, these pull query types are now permitted:

 - No WHERE clause
 - Range queries on keys